qutech/QuMADA/docs/tutorials.rst

 #################

-After importing everything necessary we can start with setting up the QCoDeS station object and the measurement instruments.
+Now we can start with setting up the QCoDeS station object and the measurement instruments.
 In difference to QCoDeS measurements, QuMADA measurements scripts are largely independend from the instruments used.
 Nonetheless, it is still required to create a QCoDeS station object and specify the instruments used, which is done by providing name and the address of the instrument using the corresponding QCoDeS methods.
-You can use custom instrument drivers (such as our Dummy Instruments) if you like as long as they follow the QCoDeS standards.
+One can use custom instrument drivers (such as our Dummy Instruments) as long as they follow the QCoDeS standards.
 In addition to this, we want to add an instrument mapping to each instrument.
 As QCoDeS drivers are supplied by many different people, the parameters of instruments are named inconsistently.
 The voltage parameter of a Keithley 2400 DMM is addressed via Keithley.volt, the parameter of a Keithley 2450 via Keithley.source.voltage and the voltage of a QDevil QDac channel via QDac.Ch01.v.
 When using QCoDeS, it is necessary to alter the measurement script accordingly whenever a different instrument is used.
 QuMADA deals with this issue